wat is user generated content

 The result of these contests?
 High-quality UGC, like this:

-Taco Bell also take the contest approach on social media.
+Taco Bell also takes the contest approach on social media.
 They created their own Snapchat filter in celebration of Cinco de Mayo - a filter that received almost 224 million views, and resulted in being Snapchat’s best-performing campaign.

 Their campaign prompted people to take a photo or video with the filter (UGC), and share it with their friends: